Dilini217/sentiment_analysis/README.md

 # sentiment_analysis
-sentiment_analysis with python

-# Using Language : Python
+ Using Language : Python

-# Using Library  : Pandas,Numpy,Matplotlib,scikit
+ Using Library  : Pandas, Numpy, Matplotlib, scikit

-# Data Set       : from keggale
+ Data Set       : from keggale

-# NLTK           : for Preprocess Text data for further analysis like with ML model
+ NLTK           : for Preprocess Text data for further analysis like with ML model

-# Flask API      : for Building Web Applications
+ Flask API      : for Building Web Applications